Trending Topics

 “We know the devastation occupational cancer has brought to our profession.
 When a firefighter dies from job-related cancer, that is a line-of-duty death, and it is long past time the federal government recognized that truth,” General President Edward Kelly said.
 “Congress’s passage of the Honor Act marks a significant turning point.
 This legislation ensures our fallen are honored, and their families are not left behind.”

 The bill, sponsored by Sens.
 Amy Klobuchar (D-Minn.) and Kevin Cramer (R-N.D.) and Reps.
-Carlos Gimenez (R-Fla.) and Mary Gay Scanlon (D-Pa.) would update the federal Public Safety Officers’ Benefits program to treat occupational cancer as a line-of-duty death.
-The measure would extend death and education benefits to survivors and create a presumption that certain cancers are job-related, eliminating the need to identify a specific exposure.
+Carlos Gimenez (R-Fla.) and Mary Gay Scanlon (D-Pa.) updates the federal Public Safety Officers’ Benefits program to treat occupational cancer as a line-of-duty death.
+The measure extends death and education benefits to survivors and creates a presumption that certain cancers are job-related, eliminating the need to identify a specific exposure.

 Twenty forms of cancer are listed in the bill, as well as “any form of cancer that is considered a WTC-related health condition.”